tgroechel/W18-280/README.md

 # EECS 280 F17 Lab -Tom Trains

 ## What is this?
 This is where I put everything from lab up online in case you missed anything.
 You an clone the repository or just look through it at your own will.
-Also that is the 280 crab curtesy of Jon Juett :)
+Also that is the 280 crab curtesy of Jon Juett :) This will be an issue because I am a mean partner

 ![Image](.other/pictures/crabster.jpg)

-## How to download
+## How to download the thing
 sdfkjk

 ### Linux/Mac Command Line